modxorg/Docs/en/getting-started/faqs-and-troubleshooting.md

 ### 3.1 Blank frontend pages resolved by Clearing Cache

 In Revolution 2.2.5 the way xPDO/MODX write cache files has been re-factored.
 If you are having issues with blank frontend pages that are resolved after clearing the site cache, you could try setting _use\_flock_.
 This should help with RackSpace Cloud hosting, GoDaddy hosting, and some other providers.

+Also, if after saving a resource/template the browser only gives an error message 500 when loading the manager.
+And if the problem can then be solved by deleting the entire cache directory content via FTP, then this indicates a flock issue.

 In your MODX config file add the setting _use\_flock_ in your $config\_options array, and set it to false.